TrickyCat/trickycat.github.io/_posts/2022-03-22-book-review-mikael-olsson-c-sharp-10-quick-syntax-reference-4-ed-2022.md

 ---
 layout: post
-title: "Book Review: Mikael Olsson - C# 10 Quick Syntax Reference (4 ed)[2022]"
+title: "Book Review: Mikael Olsson - C# 10 Quick Syntax Reference.
+A Pocket Guide to the Language, APIs, and Library (4 ed)[2022]"
-description: "Brief review of a book: Mikael Olsson - C# 10 Quick Syntax Reference (4 ed)[2022].
+description: "Brief review of a book: Mikael Olsson - C# 10 Quick Syntax Reference.
+A Pocket Guide to the Language, APIs, and Library (4 ed)[2022].
 Score: 5 / 10"
 tags: ["book", "review", "c#", "apress", "fail"]
 ---

-![Book Cover: Mikael Olsson - C# 10 Quick Syntax Reference (4 ed)[2022]](/content/binary/img/books/olsson-csharp-10-quick-syntax-reference-2022.jpg)
+![Book Cover: Mikael Olsson - C# 10 Quick Syntax Reference.
+A Pocket Guide to the Language, APIs, and Library (4 ed)[2022]](/content/binary/img/books/olsson-csharp-10-quick-syntax-reference-2022.jpg)

 Recently, I finally felt the strength to take a partial break from the constant ingestion of the current news feed in :ukraine: and decided to read this book to get more familiar with C# 10.